What’s on my mind? Claustrophobia.

 (A medical note: I suffer from an advanced condition known as Mature Woman’s Hips, Boobs, and Upper Arms.
 There was no way, no how, no where I could slip outta that jacket, especially in the upper parkade of a Big City shopping mall.)

-Hyperventilating, I paced around the car, consciously suppressing the desire to scream because I was imprisoned in a 20-year-old Helly Hansen ski jacket with stuck zipper.
+Hyperventilating, I paced around the car, consciously suppressing the desire to scream because I was imprisoned in a 20-year-old Helly Hansen ski jacket with a stuck zipper.
 It was then I saw my prince, the man who would free me from this claustrophobic nightmare.

 He had a broom.
 And a step-on dustpan.
 And a glassy look in the eyes of his very bored face.
 I guessed him to be 19, marking time until he could achieve his true calling as a nuclear physicist.